Marian Dorset's Family, Home, and Letters

 This is the case for a set of 1901 letters we have between Marian and a man named John A. Wood, who at one point was a love interest for Marian.
 It is rare for archival repositories to hold very substantial love letter collections, and it is even more rare to have both sets of letters—especially when the couple didn’t ever marry or have children together.
 In the letters, we get a sense of Marian’s values and the importance of her family.

 Marian was an educated woman by the time her and John were writing these letters.
-She attended the La Crosse High School before going to Kemper Hall, a private high school in Kenosha, WI.
-Later, she attended college in Cleveland at Anna Morgan, whichwas a physical educaiton school.
+She attended La Crosse High School before going to Kemper Hall, a private high school in Kenosha, WI.
+Later, she attended college in Cleveland at Anna Morgan, which was a physical education school.
 According to her obituary, "For some years, she conducted classes in [La Crosse] in physical culture and kindergarten and did much work with individuals making physical adjustments."
 She also was a longtime member of the D.A.R. and served as ward captain for the 13th Ward here in La Crosse.
-She was described as an "ardent Republican" in this role in her obituary.
+Her obituary described her as an "ardent Republican" in this role.

 From the contents of these letters, it’s possible to put Marian and John’s story together.
 The two had courted 1893-1895 in La Crosse.
 John was a lawyer from Traverse City, Michigan, but his grandparents lived in Bangor, which is likely why he came to La Crosse.
-In their letters, John nor Marian ever explicitly said what happened between them, but readers can piece together the gist of it.
+In their letters, John nor Marian ever explicitly said what happened between them, but readers can piece together clues that tell us a lot.
 At some point in 1895, John proved himself unsuitable in Marian’s eyes.
 The Dorsets were a Temperance family, and John’s drinking habits come up often in the letters as a sticking point for Marian.
-Whatever happened in 1896, alcohol was entangled with their relationship ended.
+Whatever happened in 1896, alcohol was entangled in the story of their failed relationship.
+After this, John left La Crosse.

 john-letters_credit_550px.jpg